ddikman/travelrates/README.md

 ### iOS
 First up open xcode and in the `Runner > General` section ensure the version number is updated.

+From the command line, build an ios package using `flutter build ios --release`.

-Then run Product > Archive and click `Validate...`.
+Then run `Product > Archive` and when that's done click `Validate...`.

 When this is done you can do `Upload to App Store...`.